 It is important to do your own research.

 Don’t follow the crowd, me, or even your doctor.
 Every one is different and it is important for you to study your body and learn what is best for you.

 Why Do I Care About This?

 You might wonder why I care about different diet plans.

-One of the main reasons I like to explore different diets is because how we eat affects the amount of toxins in our body.
+One of the main reasons I like to explore different diets is because how we eat affects a number of toxins in our body.

 Eating is actually one of the few things we can control.
 Why not make our “diet” the least toxic as possible?